microchip-pic-avr-examples/pic18f56q24-cnano-demo-fw/README.md

   - Select the **PICxxxxx Curiosity Nano** (click on the **SN**), click **Apply** and then click **OK**:
     <br><img src="images/PROJECTPROP.png" width="500">

-- Program the project to the board
+- Program the project to the board.
   - Right click on the project and click **Make and Program Device**
     <br><img src="images/MAKEPROG.png" width="500">